 Many community groups are working to preserve and use Aboriginal and Torres Strait Islander languages.
-In regional and remote communities, Aboriginal and Torres Strait Islander communities may speak multiple languages and dialects, including Aboriginal English, and English.
+In regional and remote communities, Aboriginal and Torres Strait Islander communities may speak multiple languages and dialects, including local and Traditional Languages, Aboriginal English, Kriol, Creole, and English.